miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 )
 ```

+## Using Render Function in Webserver for Response Formatting

 There's 2 more things to notice about the above example.
 The first is that weird
 `render=render` parameter and argument.
 This uses an already defined function in
 your code and passes it into the webserver as something to use to ***format***